Maximum lilkelihood estimation in the $\beta$-model: The (generalized) -model The (generalized) beta-model

-In this section we describe a simple generalization of the beta model and introduce the exponential family parametrization we will be using throughout the article.
-Though our analysis applies to the generalized beta model and recovers the original beta model as described in \cite{CDS:10} as a special case, for simplicity and with slight abuse of notation, we will refer to our more general setting as the beta model as well.
+In this section we describe the exponential family parametrization of a simple generalization of the $\beta$-model, which, with slight abuse of notation, we will refer to as the $\beta$-model as well.

-The beta model is concerned with the occurrence of edges in a simple undirected random graph, with the nodes labeled $\{1,\ldots,n\}$ for convenience.
-The associated statistical experiment consists of recording, for each pair of nodes $(i,j)$ with $i < j$, the number of edges appearing in $N_{i,j}$ distinct observations, where the integers $\{ N_{i,j}, i<j \}$ are deterministic and positive (both the non-randomness and positivity assumptions can in fact be relaxed).
-For $i < j$, we denote with $x_{i,j}$, the number of times the edge $(i,j)$ was observed and, accordingly, with $x_{j,i}$ the number of times object edge $(i,j)$ was missing.
+We are concerned with modeling the occurrence of edges in a simple undirected random graph with node set $\{1,\ldots,n\}$.
+The statistical experiment consists of recording, for each pair of nodes $(i,j)$ with $i < j$, the number of edges appearing in $N_{i,j}$ i.i.d. samples, where the integers $\{ N_{i,j}, i<j \}$ are deterministic and positive (we can relax both the nonrandomness and positivity assumptions).
+Thus, in our setting we allow for the possibility that each edge in the network be sampled a different number of times, a realistic feature that makes the model more flexible.
+For $i < j$, we denote by $x_{i,j}$, the number of times we observe the edge $(i,j)$ and, accordingly, by $x_{j,i}$ the number of times edge $(i,j)$ is missing.
 Thus, for all $(i,j)$,